 Hanover is a tiny village located in the state of Michigan.
-With a population of 433 people and just one neighborhood, Hanover is the 566th largest community in Michigan.
-Hanover has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 482 people and just one neighborhood, Hanover is the 576th largest community in Michigan.
+Hanover has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Hanover is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hanover is a village of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Hanover who work in maintenance occupations (18.37%), office and administrative support (10.20%), and management occupations (8.67%).

 Overall, Hanover’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small village, Hanover doesn't have a public transportation system that people use for their commute.

 The population of Hanover has a very low overall level of education: only 7.52% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Hanover in 2018 was $25,011, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $100,044 for a family of four.
 However, Hanover contains both very wealthy and poor people as well.

 The people who call Hanover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hanover residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hanover include German, English, Irish, British, and Polish.

 The most common language spoken in Hanover is English.
 Other important languages spoken here include Polish and Spanish.